MichalKurzewski/multiavatar-reanimated-react-native/README.md

 to multiavatar.com for the original artwork — without it this wouldn't exist.

-This will be featured in [coffeesudoku.com](https://coffeesudoku.com) mobile game (freenoads)
+This will be featured in [coffeesudoku.com](https://coffeesudoku.com) mobile game (freenoads) also if you want to readjust the avatar.riv here is a marketplace file (i think you can just fork it for your purpose, if not let me know) [avatar rive preview](https://rive.app/community/files/27484-51919-animated-avatars-for-multiavatarcom)
 MIT licensed.

 ## Preview